brooklynrail/brooklynrail-platform/content/people/debra-gwartney.md

 name: Debra Gwartney
 first_name: Debra
 last_name: Gwartney
-short_bio: " Born in Salmon, Idaho, a fifth generation Idahoan, **Debra Gwartney** is the winner of the 2018 RiverTeeth Nonfiction Prize, among other awards and fellowships.
+short_bio: "Born in Salmon, Idaho, a fifth generation Idahoan, **Debra Gwartney** is the winner of the 2018 RiverTeeth Nonfiction Prize, among other awards and fellowships.
 Her first book, _Live Through This,_ (Houghton Mifflin Harcourt, 2009) was a finalist for the National Book Critics Circle Award, the